nicoespeon/understandlegacycode.com/content/blog/5-coding-exercises-to-practice-refactoring-legacy-code/index.md

 Here's my shortlist of katas you should try out.

-## 5 katas to help you practice working with existing code
+## 5 katas to practice refactoring

 Real-life codebases generally have so many issues at the same time, it's overwhelming.
 Where should you start when you're dealing with 500k lines of spaghetti code?!
 You just want to _start_ cleaning the code, but you're already playing in hardcore mode.